-7.1 Quality initiatives by IQAC during to 7.1 Quality initiatives by IQAC during the year for promoting quality culture
+7.1 Quality initiatives by IQAC during to he year for promoting q uality culture

 Item /Title of the quality initiative by Number of

 IQAC Date & duration participants/beneficiaries

 i) AQAR-I was submitted just after

 completion of one year of NAAC

 accreditation.

 ii) Feedbacks from all students were

 collected, analysed and used for

 improvements.

 iii) An NIRF committee has been

 formed to collect information and data

 for participation in NIRF during 2018-

 19 academic sessions.